ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Pacing State and Parameters {#pacing-state-and-parameters}

-BBR.pacing_gain: The dynamic gain factor used to scale BBR.bw to produce BBR.pacing_rate.
+BBR.pacing_gain: The dynamic gain factor used to scale BBR.bw to produce C.pacing_rate.

-BBRPacingMarginPercent: The static discount factor of 1% used to scale BBR.bw to produce BBR.pacing_rate.

 BBR.next_departure_time: The earliest pacing departure time for the next packet BBR schedules for transmission.

-BBRStartupPacingGain: A constant specifying the minimum gain value for calculating the pacing rate that will allow the sending rate to double each round (4 \* ln(2) ~= 2.77) {{BBRStartupPacingGain}}; used in Startup mode for BBR.pacing_gain.
+BBR.StartupPacingGain: A constant specifying the minimum gain value for calculating the pacing rate that will allow the sending rate to double each round (4 \* ln(2) ~= 2.77) {{BBRStartupPacingGain}}; used in Startup mode for BBR.pacing_gain.

-BBRDrainPacingGain: A constant specifying the pacing gain value used in Drain mode, to attempt to drain the estimated queue at the bottleneck link in one round-trip or less.
+BBR.DrainPacingGain: A constant specifying the pacing gain value used in Drain mode, to attempt to drain the estimated queue at the bottleneck link in one round-trip or less.
 As noted in {{BBRDrainPacingGain}}, any value at or below 1 / BBRStartupCwndGain = 1 / 2 = 0.5 will theoretically achieve this.
 BBR uses the value 0.35, which has been shown to offer good performance when compared with other alternatives.

+BBR.PacingMarginPercent: The static discount factor of 1% used to scale BBR.bw to produce C.pacing_rate.

 ## cwnd State and Parameters {#cwnd-state-and-parameters}

-BBR.cwnd_gain: The dynamic gain factor used to scale the estimated BDP to produce a congestion window (cwnd).
+BBR.cwnd_gain: The dynamic gain factor used to scale the estimated BDP to produce a congestion window (C.cwnd).

-BBRDefaultCwndGain: A constant specifying the minimum gain value that allows the sending rate to double each round (2) {{BBRStartupCwndGain}}.
+BBR.DefaultCwndGain: A constant specifying the minimum gain value that allows the sending rate to double each round (2) {{BBRStartupCwndGain}}.
 Used by default in most phases for BBR.cwnd_gain.